australasian-computer-music-association/7-tsang-exploring-aspects-of-place/article.md

 space.

-Before further discussion about the concept of sound mapping, it is important to consider how a \'map\' is defined.
-The common view of a
-\'map\' is a series of lines in gridded fashion that accurately plots physical and spatial features onto a piece of paper or a screen.
-On a broader level, mapping is also about representing an individual\'s surroundings and realities of a place, and particularly highlighting the personal associations, emotions and memories a person has in their relationships with a place\'s physical and spatial features (Anderson 2016, para.
+Before further discussion about the concept of sound mapping, it is important to consider how a 'map' is defined.
+The common view of a 'map' is a series of lines in gridded fashion that accurately plots physical and spatial features onto a piece of paper or a screen.
+On a broader level, mapping is also about representing an individual's surroundings and realities of a place, and particularly highlighting the personal associations, emotions and memories a person has in their relationships with a place's physical and spatial features (Anderson 2016, para.
 3).
 From this perspective, maps can also be viewed as a subjective abstraction of place, overlaying imagined landscapes with geographical features.